joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/05/13/style/dia-beacon-spring-benefit-julianne-moore-chloe-sevigny.html

 **How an Obscure Agency Became a Linchpin for Climate Policy**\
-`The Federal Energy Regulatory Commission voted 2 to 1 in a partisan split on Monday on a new rule that could help speed up wind and solar energy.`\
+`The Federal Energy Regulatory Commission voted 2-to-1 in a partisan split on Monday on a new rule that could help speed up wind and solar energy.`\
 https://nytimes.com/2024/05/13/climate/ferc-climate-renewable-energy.html

 **New Rules to Overhaul Electric Grids Could Boost Wind and Solar Power**\